-Deposits of silty sand and sand exist below the topsoil in borehole 08-206.
-The sandy deposits are about 1.1 metres in thickness, and extend down to a depth of about 1.4 metres below the existing ground surface.
+Deposits of silty sand and sand exist below the topsoil and fill, where encountered, in borehole 08-206 and test pit 19-01 and 19-03.
+The sandy deposits ranges from about 1.1 to 2.4 metres in thickness, and extend down to depths ranging from about 1.1 to 2.9 metres below the existing ground surface.